 The Committee supported the Q-METRIC (supported with CHIPRA funding to PQMP) - a University of Michigan process measure assessing the percentage of children ages 2 through 15 years old with sickle cell anemia (Hemoglobin SS) who received at least one transcranial Doppler (TCD) screening within a year.
-NQF #2797 fills a gap area-care for children with sickle cell diseaseidentified by MAP last year.
-Without intervention, 11 percent of children with sickle cell anemia will have a stroke by the age of 20, and the risk of stoke is most significant between ages 2 and 5.45 This measure aligns with National Institutes of Health (NIH) National Heart, Lung, and Blood Institute (NIHLB) guidelines for annual transcranial Doppler (TCD) screening of children with sickle cell anemia.
+NQF #2797 fills a gap area-care for children with sickle cell disease-identified by MAP last year.
+Without intervention, 11 percent of children with sickle cell anemia will have a stroke by the age of 20, and the risk of stoke is most significant between ages 2 and 5.44 This measure aligns with National Institutes of Health (NIH) National Heart, Lung, and Blood Institute (NIHLB) guidelines for annual transcranial Doppler (TCD) screening of children with sickle cell anemia.
 TCD ultrasonography is the only method available to identify those children with sickle cell disease who are at high risk for developing a stroke.
-This measure addresses disparities in care for a population that is high need based on potential for adverse events.
 MAP agreed that this measure is important to identify those who are at high risk for developing a stroke.